semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 ### Starting a SAST scan with Semgrep Code

 To start a SAST scan on your codebase, see [Getting started with Semgrep Code](/semgrep-code/getting-started).
-Semgrep Code's Team tier is free for up to 10 developers.
+Semgrep Code is free for up to 10 developers.

 ### Starting an SCA scan with Semgrep Supply Chain

-To start an SCA scan for your third-party dependencies, contact [sales@semgrep.com](mailto:sales@semgrep.com).
+To start an SCA scan for your third-party dependencies, see [Getting started with Semgrep Supply Chain](/semgrep-supply-chain/getting-started).
+Semgrep Supply Chain is free for up to 10 developers.

 ## Additional resources